Graduate Trainee, University of Texas at El Paso

 1 active project

-Disparities in maternal mortality and morbidity in the USA
+RA2023_Disparities in maternal mortality and morbidity in the USA

 Scientific Questions Being Studied

 Maternal health is an important part of the health system of any country.
 Wit U.S, maternal mortality and morbidity is higher compared to any other developed country.
 According to PMSS report maternal death rate is 17.3 per 100,000 live birth.
 The World Health Organization (WHO) report says the position of the U.S in maternal mortality ranking is 56, which is unacceptable for a developed country.
 A clear picture of disparity is present in every report dealing this topic.
 The mortality rate among black American women is about 3 times higher than Non-Hispanic white women.
 The death rate among other minorities like Non-Hispanic American Indian or Alaska Native, Asian-Pacific Islander is also higher.
 The case of maternal morbidity is also not different.
 The maternal death rate among Hispanic-Whites are lower, however Severe Maternal Morbidity (SMM) is higher among this minority group.
-Most of this mortality and morbidity are avoidable if the women get timely care or treatment.

 - Population Health